 - Eat a balanced diet.
 As part of a healthful diet, eat five servings of fruits and vegetables each day.
 Choose foods rich in antioxidants, like leafy, green vegetables and fish.

 - Get regular exercise.
 Exercise improves blood circulation, increases oxygen levels to the eyes and helps remove toxins.

-- Get periodic eye examinations.
+- Get an eye examination annually.
 Although vision generally remains stable during these years, problems may develop without any obvious signs or symptoms.
-The best way to protect your vision is through regularly scheduled professional eye examinations.
+The best way to protect your vision is through regularly scheduled in-person comprehensive eye examinations.

 The National Institute for Occupational Safety and Health reports that about 2,000 U.S. workers sustain job-related eye injuries that require medical treatment each day.
-But many eye injuries occur at home: Nearly 60 percent of all product-related eye injuries occur in and around the home, according to Prevent Blindness America.
+But many eye injuries occur at home: Nearly 60% of all product-related eye injuries occur in and around the home, according to Prevent Blindness America.